s10boi/dynamic_hypno_generator/README.md

 ## Requirements
 - [Python 3.13](https://www.python.org/downloads/release/python-313/) or higher.
-- **Optional**: [uv](https://docs.astral.sh/uv/) - to simplify dependency management and running the program, or pip if you prefer (see [installation notes](#installation) below).
+- **Windows Only**:
-- **Windows Only**: [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+  - [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 You will need the "Desktop development with C++" workload.
 This is required to install pedalboard, which is used for audio effects.
+  - [Git for Windows](https://gitforwindows.org/) - required to install pedalboard.
+Ensure you set up your git credentials if you haven't already.
+- **Optional**:
+  - [uv](https://docs.astral.sh/uv/) - to simplify dependency management and running the program, or pip if you prefer (see [installation notes](#installation) below).
 - Pretty decent system resources - unsure of exact requirements, but it can be resource-intensive to generate audio and apply the effects in real-time.

 ## Installation